krainboltgreene/krainboltgreene.github.io/resume.md

 ## Where I have worked

+  - Edge Payment Technologies, Inc, first as a **Lead Programmer** and then as **CTO** as requied by the company.
+I managed a group of four people and worked also as an individual contributor.
   - TBWA/MediaArtsLabs, as a **Senior Backend Engineer** for *three and a half years*.
 I'm not legally allowed to discuss the details of the things I worked here, but I am allowed to say I worked on internal tooling.
   - GOAT, as a **Senior Backend Engineer** for *one year*.
 I worked on making GOAT, all of it's services, significantly more performant for their high-yield commerce periods, worked on bringing their infrastructure and applications up to date with all the latest libraries, toolings, and framework, whipped into shape their developer on-boarding experience,  worked on a “power tool” for their power-sellers that dealt with a high volume of data.
 I facilitated in the education of my peers while also writing documentation for any processes.
 I first modified and then eventually refactored the shipping logic, saving/making large amounts of money for the company.
   - Laurel & Wolf, as a **Senior Software Engineer** for *two years*.
 I wrote a significant amount of code that is currently running on that platform, including: An advanced matching system, many heavily used API endpoints, an activity monitoring log, ETL tooling, and an advanced coupon/credit/giftcard promotion system.
 Most of my early work there was in Ruby, but later parts were frontend development in Javascript.